Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Gordon.md

 - Has no idea what kind of elf he is.

 - Taken in by Sir Valerae at a very young age.

+- Accompanied his master at the Eastern Conclave.
+	- Blocked Thraine and Meowfi from entering the Paw'merran delegation room.